 How it Works

 The Nabto platform provides a direct P2P connection directly through firewalls between an end-user client and IoT devices.
 Under this solution, the data is only stored on the IoT device and is under full control of the end-user.
-In database-driven solutions, however, data is stored on a central server before being presented to the user.
+However, in database-driven solutions, data is stored on a central server before being presented to the user.

 Advantages of a P2P Platform for IoT App Design